 The most popular drysuit from the house of USIA, the USIA techniflex is made of techniflex fabric.
 Now techniflex fabric is one of the most flexible materials.
-Hence the drysuit is most flexible in its class.
+Hence the drysuit is the most flexible in its class.
 You won’t find this kind of comfort in traditional shell drysuits.
-In stress points like knees, elbows, and shoulders, Hypalon abrasion and cut resistant fabric is used to ensure durability.
+In stress points like knees, elbows, and shoulders, Hypalon abrasion and the cut-resistant fabric is used to ensure durability.

 The Techniflex suits also come with adjustable internal suspenders for a better fit.
 All the suits have a base black color and you can choose between colored accents.

-As of valves, standard SiTech low profile exhaust valve and SiTech rotating inflate valve are given to ensure better air influx and outflux.
+As for valves, standard SiTech low profile exhaust valve and SiTech rotating inflate valve are given to ensure better air influx and outflux.

 Overall the Techniflex is a complete package and most of the add-ons come free with the drysuit itself.

 |Cordura overlays on knees to support stress points||Seals made out of latex - chances of latex allergy|

 |Choice of entry design – front, rear and horizontal